-To differentiate it from other variants, look at the wrappings!
+To differentiate this tasty Filipino side treat from other variants, look at the wrappings!
 Lumpia wrappers are thinner than different kinds.
 Also, as they are made of rice flour, lumpia rolls are chewier.

 You can enjoy these spring rolls with different sauces, from sweet chili sauce to vinegar-based one or the sweet and sour agrodolce sauce.

 While Asian people hardly make a salad into their side dish category, this gado gado becomes one of the most preferred dishes in Indonesia.
 It’s even recognized as their national dish.
 That’s how much Indonesian people love gado gado.

 Despite its fame, this dish is not complex at all.
 You just need to slightly boil, blanch, or steam the veggies.
 And combine them with hard-boiled eggs, fried tofu, and lontong (banana leaves-wrapped rice).
 Then, make a peanut sauce to serve with this salad.

 Let’s see how this gado gado is different from other vegetable salads: